AntonVeselskyi/coding-problems-solutions/docs/codewars/7-kyu/grocery-store-inventory.md

-# GROCERY STORE: Inventory

 ## [GROCERY STORE: Inventory](https://www.codewars.com/kata/5a8eb3fb57c562110f0000a1)

 You are the owner of the Grocery Store.
-All your products are in the database, that you have created after CodeWars SQL excercises!:\)
+All your products are in the database, that you have created after CodeWars SQL excercises!:)

 Today you are going to CompanyA warehouse